bitrise-io/devcenter/_articles/en/team-management/credit-based-hobby-plan-faq.md

 summary: ''

 ---
-Bitrise currently offers two different types of free subscription plans, called Hobby plans: a credit-based one and a concurrency-based one.
+If you have a small hobby project that needs a Continous Integration service, Bitrise's free Hobby plan is your best bet.
 Here’s everything you need to know about the credit-based Hobby plan!

+## How do I  sign up for the free plan?

+After [signing up for Bitrise](/getting-started/signing-up-to-bitrise/), create [a new Workspace](/team-management/organizations/creating-org).
+If it's your first Workspace, you will be automatically granted a [free trial on the Teams plan](/team-management/teams-plan-faq/).
+Once the trial is over, the Workspace will be placed on the Hobby plan.

 ## How do I get credits?

-You get a certain amount of credit each month: this is what we call your monthly credit bundle.
+You get a certain amount of credits each month: this is what we call your monthly credit bundle.

 ## How do I use my credits?